giovannipbonin/ieee-program/README.md

 # How to Get a Job in Silicon Valley - A Student-toStudent Class

 #### Note
-This guide started from the Google Interview University program crafted by, @jwasham, and located at https://github.com/jwasham/google-interview-university and it's a work in progress that I have started in order to create a student software engineer program for the IEEE student organization at my University.
-With the goal to complement and suplemment materials from the traditional curriculum for ambitious students looking to get a job in Silicon Valley
+I started this guide started from the Google Interview University program crafted by, @jwasham, and located at https://github.com/jwasham/google-interview-university and it's a work in progress that I have started in order to create a student software engineer program for the IEEE student organization at my University.
+With the goal to give life to the resources compiled in the original repository and transform it into the format of a class that complements and suplemments materials from the traditional university curriculum so that ambitious students looking to get a job in Silicon Valley

 Class Author: Giovanni Pascotto Bonin